NedaTavakoli/hged_cpp/README.md

         <I/O>          A binary number represent to save graph and ILPs on disk (0: don't save or 1: save)

 ```

-This repository is used to Preserving Read Mappability with the Minimal Number of Variants in genome variation graphs
-in other words for a given complete variation graph of each chromosome, it creates a reduced variation graph in which
-some variants are removed subject to some constraints.
-The constraints are for every substring of length
-alpha observed in haplotypes, the reduced varaition graph guarantees to preserve those substrings with
-at most delta errors (i.e., edit distance of delta among alpha-long substrings of haplotypes in complete variation graph with those of reduced variation graph).

 The project has the following folder structure:
 ```